-This product is for R&D use only, not for drug, household, or other uses.
-Please consult the Material Safety Data Sheet for information regarding hazards and safe handling practices.
+For R&D use only.
+Not for drug, household, or other uses.
+Please consult the Safety Data Sheet for information regarding hazards and safe handling practices.

 Storage/Stability

 Store the kit at -20 °C.

 Procedures

 A. Antibody Preparation

 Check the compatibility of the antibody formulation with the compatibility table (see Table 1).
 An antibody solution free of stabilizers produces better labeling results.
 However, low levels of stabilizers can be tolerated in the standard protocol.
 Non-protein stabilizers can be removed using the ultrafiltration vial provided.